 Another pro of InMotion is their customer service, especially if you go with one of their higher-tier plans.
 VPS and Dedicated Server customers get to work directly with their expert support teams — yes, teams as in more than one — which really makes InMotion shine in our eyes.

 The first is their Managed Hosting team.
 Two to four hours are included for free with your server set up.
 This team is able to migrate your website and online applications, optimize your server, and provide general web hosting consulting.
 Additional hours can be purchased at any time, but the free setup time is usually adequate for most users.

-All shared, WordPress, reseller, and VPS products come with a 90 day money back guarantee.
+All shared, WordPress, reseller, and VPS hosting plans come with a 90-day money-back guarantee.
 This is one of the longest periods in the industry.
-For some reason, though, dedicated server purchases are only eligible for a 30 day guarantee period.
-While we’re not quite sure why this is, we assume it is due to the hands on support that you’re offered during the initial set up.
+For some reason, though, dedicated server purchases are only eligible for a 30-day guarantee period.
+While we’re not quite sure why this is, we assume it is due to the hands-on support that you’re offered during the initial setup.

 Unlike other providers, InMotion doesn’t resist offering you a refund on your purchase.
 Yes, they’ll ask why you’re leaving and offer to help if there was an issue, but if you decline, expect to promptly see a refund back to your original form of payment.

 If you’re not an expert user going for a VPS or Dedicated Server, expect some confusion trying to select the best plan for your needs.
 There are seven plans that are for “starter” users in our opinion – three “business class” hosting plans, three “WordPress optimized” plans, and a product called Website Creator.
 The kicker?
 They all run pre-installed WordPress.